Writing glass history

-Otto Schott was the first Head of Research over 130 years ago; other outstanding glass pioneers followed in our company’s history.
-For me, it is a responsibility and an honor to stand in this tradition and to continue to advance the history of glass that has shaped the 20th century.
+Otto Schott was the first Head of Research over 130 years ago; other outstanding glass pioneers followed in our company's history.
+For me, it is a responsibility and an honor to be part of this tradition and to continue to advance the history of glass that has shaped the 20th century.

 What do you want to achieve?

-Together with my team, I would like to push the technological limits of glass even further and use our creativity and profound knowledge to set further milestones in the line of outstanding SCHOTT products.
-To achieve this, we are continually filling and expanding our ‘toolbox,’ with the help of ‘Material Informatics’ – the data-based design of new materials, for example, or through the targeted use of Artificial Intelligence to optimize tank technologies and downstream processes.
-We work at the forefront of laser technologies (p.
-24).
-We also look beyond the “glassy” horizon and evaluate so-called ‘adjacencies.’
-‘Adjacent’ materials and technologies can perfectly complement our portfolio.
+Together with my team, I would like to push the technological limits of glass even further and use our creativity and profound knowledge to set further milestones in outstanding SCHOTT products.
+To achieve this, we are continually filling and expanding our 'toolbox' with the help of 'material informatics' – the data-based design of new materials, for example, or through the targeted use of artificial intelligence to optimize tank technologies and downstream processes.
+We work at the forefront of laser technologies.
+We also look beyond the "glassy" horizon and evaluate adjacencies.
+'Adjacent' materials and technologies can perfectly complement our portfolio.
 And, today more importantly, we want to make the production of glass climate-neutral – a huge challenge!
 We rely on external partners in areas where we are not that strong.
 In the future, we will benefit significantly from the further expansion of multidisciplinarity, internationality, diversity, and networks.

 What challenges do glass and its manufacturing processes face?